amykatenicho/IoTWorkshop/README.md

 <a name="Task11" />
 ### Setting up your Software
-To setup your Windows 10 IoT Core development PC, you first need to install the following:
+Your machine setup includes the following items already downloaded:

 - Windows 10 (build 10240) or better